juliancheal/quill/README.md

 * Siri
 * Amazon Echo

-[1]: Outside influences aka you turning something off by mistake, Quill can't protect you from an army of Botnets.
+[1]: Outside influences means you turning something off by mistake, Quill can't protect you from an army of Botnets.
 Not yet at least.